EOE0102/HOI4-mod-tools/README.md

 4. usually game crash during first testing, but don't worry, check error.log first.
 >...
-Error: "Unexpected token: ﻬ near line: 9" in file: "common/national_focus/germany.txt" near line: 9 open the file with Notepad++, (View=> Show Symbol => Show All Characters), and you can see the first character is not **NULL**.
+Error: "Unexpected token: ﻬ near line: 9" in file: "common/national_focus/germany.txt" near line: 9

+open the file with Notepad++, (View=> Show Symbol => Show All Characters), and you can see the first character is not **NULL**.
 Delete it.
 >do the same with \event folder

 # 4. test and fix
 **Check error.log.** \
-Do Capital 2.4 again, because we have just create plenty of states, all of them need 3D Models and so on.\
+Do Capital 2.4 again, because we have recently create plenty of states, all of them need 3D Models and so on.\
 **Game now is playable, play as Liberia and do some small fix**

 ## 4.1 fix Trying to set invalid state building "dockyard"
 if you forget which file should be modified, look up new_state_reminder_.txt

-And do Capital 4.2 again.
+And do Capital 2.4 again.

 ## 4.2 fix has_dlc for new DLC
-some code like ... has_dlc ... are not added to the new state file, DIY please, not too many of them.
+some code like ... has_dlc ... are not added to the new state file, DIY please, there are not too many of them.
-Search has_dlc by using FileLocator. if you forget which file should be modified, look up new_state_reminder_.txt
+Search has_dlc by using FileLocator. if you forget which file should be modified, look up new_state_reminder_.txt\
+some codes are:
 >if = {\
 			limit = { has_dlc = "Battle for the Bosporus"}\
 			set_demilitarized_zone = yes\